kristianolsson/Tweet2Picasa/README.markdown

 Tweet2Picasa
 ============

-Tweet2Picasa is a script that posts tweets with Twitpic images to Picasa
+Tweet2Picasa is a script that posts tweets containing Twitpic images to Picasa.
+Run ./tweet2picasa.py -h for list of commands.

 Requirements
 ============